lnx00/game-patches/sodyose-patches/README.md

 ## Features

 - **Disable Input Clamping:** Removes the minimum and maximum turn speed limits (also referred to as "Negative Mouse Acceleration").
+- **Mouse Sensitivity Fix:** Unties the mouse sensitivity from the framerate.

 ## Installation